Oscillatory Universe, dark energy and general relativity: The Einstein field equations and their solutions

 Here, $a=a(t)$ is the cosmic scale factor, $k$ is the curvature constant, $H=\dot a/a$ is the Hubble parameter and $G$, $\rho$, $p$ are the gravitational constant, matter-energy density and fluid pressure, respectively.
-The $G$ is taken to be a constant quantity along with a variable $\Lambda$ in which case the generalized energy conservation law may be derived \citep{Shapiro2005}.
-Using equation of state ($p=\omega \rho$) in Eq.~(\ref{eq6}) and differentiating Eq.~(\ref{eq5}) with time $t$ for flat Universe ($k=0$, we arrive at
+The $G$ is taken to be a constant quantity along with a variable $\Lambda$ where the generalized energy conservation law may be derived \citep{Shapiro2005}.
+Using the EOS (1) in Eq.~(\ref{eq4}) and comparing it with Eq.~(\ref{eq3}) for flat Universe ($k=0$), we arrive at

-In the light of the studies by \citet{Ray2007}, we use the {\it ansatz}, $ \dot\Lambda= AH^3$.
-As argued by \citet{Usmani2008} this {\it ansatz} may find realization in the framework of self consistent inflation model \citep{Dymnikova2000} in which time-dependent $\Lambda$ is determined by the rate of Bose condensate evaporation with $A \sim (m_B/m_P)^2$ (where $m_B$ is the mass of bosons and $m_{P}$ is the Planck mass).
+In the light of the studies by \citet{Ray2007}, we use the {\it ansatz} $ \dot\Lambda= AH^3$, where $A$ is a constant of proportionality.
+As argued by \citet{Usmani2008} this {\it ansatz} may find realization in the framework of self consistent inflation model \citep{Dymnikova2000} in which time-dependent $\Lambda$ is determined by the rate of Bose condensate evaporation with $A \sim (m_B/m_P)^2$, where $m_B$ is the mass of bosons and $m_{P}$ is the Planck mass.